 Morocco is a unique place, and it should definitely be on your bucket list of countries to visit.
 When you know how it works, it’s just as safe as other places for a woman – but it’s important to be a ‘switched on’ traveller there.
 I fell in love with Marrakech, the Ourika Valley in the Atlas Mountains and Essaouira, and can’t wait to go back to explore other parts of this awesome country.
 I hope that if you’re deciding whether or not to take a trip to Morocco, you go for it – and if you’re already going, drop me a note at email@example.com for more tips on how to travel safely in Morocco!

 We hope that you have found this post helpful and informative for planning your own trip to Morocco.
 Please share you own travel safety tips with our readers in the comments below.

-Read Next > 5 Places To Eat That You Cannot Miss In Marrakech
+- 5 Places You Cannot Miss To Eat In Marrakech

 Join Our Morocco Travel Girls Getaway!

 We Are Travel Girls Founder Becky van Dijk, in partnership with Experience Morocco, will guide you through the must-see sites in Morocco.
 Together you will explore the wonders of Marrakech city, have a glamping experience under the stars in the Sahara desert, and see UNESCO World Heritage site Kasbah Ait Benhaddou, and add an optional 4 day add-on that includes Chefchaouen!

 This website is a free resource and to keep it free for our readers we may use affiliate links in our articles.
 Please see our Disclosures for more information.